-The iOS 14 beta introduced a new feature called Spatial Audio.
-Available as a setting on both your iPhone and iPad, this new feature has been a source of some extensive debates among developers around the functionality and the direction.
+Apple introduced a feature called Spatial Audio.
+Available as a setting on both your iPhone and iPad, this feature has been a source of some extensive debates among developers around the functionality and the direction.

 As one user explained, “Spatial Audio works by using the iPhone’s or iPad’s and the AirPods Gyroscope to realize when you turn your head around and make it still seem like the sound is coming from the device itself so basically the audio shifts around you when you turn your head.”